Related Articles

 2. Jade Bonsai (Crassula ovata)

 A succulent bonsai?
 Yes!
 The jade bonsai is beloved for its chubby leaves and drought tolerance.
+The Jade is a brilliant bonsai tree for indoors.

 Light Needs: Bright, direct sunlight if possible